bromoapp/portal/README.md

   * Accept or reject friendship request,
   * Person to person chat,
   * Persistence chat,
-  * Create a group and invite members to it,
+  * Create a group and its initial members,
   * Accept or reject group's membership request.

 **Features that are still under development:**